LearnWithCSA/AzureMonitor/EnableResourceHealthAlerts.md

 I suggest to start with the Resource Type based approach and as a second phase move to resource based with a solution which should be super&uber dynamic.
 Probably a script that is based on tags..

+> **_Note:_** In this code sample I will go with the Resource Type Based scenario.

 ## Using Templates

-# ResourceHealthAlertsForResourceTypes
+### Resource Health Alerts For ResourceTypes

-Use this templates for deploying resource health alert rules for;
+Use [ResourceHealthAlertsForResourceTypes Template](./ArmTemplates/ResourceHealthAlertsForResourceTypes.json) for deploying resource health alert rules for;

-- Alert on Failures (CurrentStatus: )
+- Alerts on Failures (CurrentStatus: Unavailable or Degraded)
+- Does not include user initiated outages, only platform ones.

+_Things to consider and change if desired;_

-Change the following section of the template to desired `Resource Types`
+- Change the following section of the template to desired `Resource Types` please see the overview section in this document for supported resource types.

 ```Json
                             "anyOf": [